MR

 • You can only open FHSA for 15 years, which might not be enough time for most people due to life circumstances.

-Every Canadian can hold more than one FHSA account, but their contributions for each FHSA can be within the annual and lifetime contribution limits specified by the government.
+Every Canadian can hold more than one FHSA account, but their contributions for each FHSA must be within the government’s annual and lifetime contribution limits.

-Like RRSP and TFSA, taxes on over-contributions applies to each month that your FHSA is over the limits.
+Like RRSP and TFSA, taxes on over-contributions apply to each month that your FHSA is over the limits.
 A rate of 1% tax applies to the highest amount of excesses each month.
-For over-contributions, you can request a transfer to your RRSP, a tax-free withdrawal, or wait for the following year, so your annual contribution room absorbs the excess contributions.
+For over-contributions, you can request a transfer to your RRSP, a tax-free withdrawal, or wait for the following year so your annual contribution room absorbs the excess contributions.

 Carry-forward Contributions